 When implementing a digital AGC timing loop, it is important to consider the Rx path latency and settling time of the Rx path in response to a change in gain setting.
 Figure 21 and Figure 24 show the RxPGA's settling response to a 60 dB and 5 dB change in gain setting when using the Tx[5:0] or PGA[5:0] port.
-While the RxPGA settling time may also show a slight dependency on the LPF's cut-off frequency, the ADC's pipeline delay along with the ADIO bus interface presents a more significant delay.
-The amount of delay or latency is dependent on whether a half-or full-duplex is selected.
-An impulse response at the RxPGA's input can be observed after 10.0 ADC clock cycles ( $1/f{\rm ADC}$ ) in the case of a half-duplex interface, and 10.5 ADC clock cycles in the case of a full-duplex interface.
-This latency, along with the RxPGA settling time, should be considered to ensure stability of the AGC loop.
+While the RxPGA settling time may also show a slight dependency on the LPF's cutoff frequency, the ADC's pipeline delay along with the ADIO bus interface presents a more significant delay.
+The amount of delay or latency depends on whether a half- or fullduplex is selected.
+An impulse response at the RxPGA's input can be observed after 10.0 ADC clock cycles (1/fADC) in the case of a half-duplex interface.
+This latency along with the RxPGA settling time should be considered to ensure stability of the AGC loop.